 She holds the New Zealand Diploma in Embalming.

 Paul has many years of experience as a counsellor.
 His background is in teaching, counselling and ministry, and he has taught courses on understanding grief for many years.
 The gentle support and quiet care Paul provides families in his bereavement support role has been a great comfort to many.

-Always looking to go the extra mile, Eloise is real people person who lights up whenever able to connect with others.
-You can be assured of a warm welcome and that she will take a genuine interest in your needs.
+Always looking to go the extra mile, Eloise is a real people-person who lights up when connecting with others.
+You can be assured of a warm welcome with a genuine interest in your needs.